kivy/kivy/doc/sources/guide2/widgets.rst

 - :mod:`kivy.uix.relativelayout`
 - :mod:`kivy.uix.anchorlayout`

-Seperate with Screen Manager
+Separate with Screen Manager
 ----------------------------

-If your application is composed of various screens, you likely want an easy way to navigate from one to another, fortunately, there is the :class:`kivy.uix.screenmanager.ScreenManager` class, that allows you to define screens separatly, and to set the transitions from one to another.
+If your application is composed of various screens, you likely want an easy way to navigate from one to another, fortunately, there is the :class:`kivy.uix.screenmanager.ScreenManager` class, that allows you to define screens separately, and to set the transitions from one to another.